MobilityData/gbfs/gvfs.md

     * _equipment_ - Removed due to a lack of specificity behind the intent of this field and a question about the actual relevance to the public
     * _jurisdictions_ - It is believed that the need for this field is negated by the presence of the system_regions.json feed

-* station_status.json
-    * need a way to distinguish between multiple vehicle types at a station if/when  hybrid systems using e-vehicles become available

 ## Disclaimers

 _Apple Pay, PayPass and other third-party product and service names are trademarks or registered trademarks of their respective owners._